casagooo/tdt/README.md

 } as const;
 type ExampleDomain = typeof domain;
 ```
- This is the only input which is not typed as a generic type.
-This can be defined as any structure as long as it satisfies the required conditions.
-According to this structure, the rest of the inputs, `2.`,`3.` and `4.`, will be typed automatically.
+Unlike other inputs, this one isn't typed as a generic type.
+You have the flexibility to define its structure, provided it meets the necessary criteria.
+Based on this structure, the subsequent inputs (items `2.`, `3.`, and `4.`) will be automatically typed.

-#### 2. Default values of the parameters
+#### 2. Default Values for the Parameters
-This should be the default values of the parameters defined in `1.`.
-You have to choose a value from the possible values about each parameters.
-This is used only when the parameter is not specified in the test case.
+Specify the default values for the parameters outlined in section `1.`.
+For each parameter, select a value from the list of potential values.
+These defaults are used when a parameter value isn't explicitly set in a test case.
 ###### Example:
 ```
 const defaults : Defaults<ExampleDomain> = {